What is the Fascia?

 What is the Fascia made of?

+Steel fascia is highly durable and comes with an outstanding warranty on both the paint finish and protection against perforations and rust.
 As an example of the quality of these products, the following describes ColorCote's paint and protection:

 Hot-dipped zinc/aluminium/magnesium alloy coated steel coil.

-Corrosion resistant conversion coating.
+Corrosion-resistant conversion coating.

 Flexible exterior acrylic, polyester or modified polyester coating.
 Nominal film thickness 18µ.